Egg Freezing and Storage

 Egg freezing is a method of fertility preservation for use in a female’s future fertility treatment.
 Some women wish to freeze their eggs for medical reasons, for example if they are diagnosed with cancer or other illnesses or are at risk of early menopause.
 Other women wish to freeze their eggs to give them a greater chance of conceiving at an older age.
 This is sometimes termed ‘social egg freezing’.

+At CRGH we have been freezing eggs since 2009-2010.
 A recent approach used at CRGH, referred to as ultra-rapid freezing or ‘vitrification’, has proven to minimise the risk of damage to the egg which was a frequent problem in the early years of egg freezing.
-With the advent of ICSI it is now possible to achieve similar fertilisation rates with fresh and frozen eggs.
+With the advent of intracytoplasmic sperm injection (ICSI) it is now also possible to achieve similar fertilisation rates with fresh and frozen eggs.

 The egg freezing procedure involves administering injections to stimulate the ovaries for around 12 days.
 Patients will typically give themselves injections of these drugs for 10-12 days and make visits to the clinic during this period for both blood work and scans to ensure that the drugs are working properly.
 We will adjust medication levels as required.

 Following this, the eggs are collected under sedation.
 This procedure is done in theatre and takes 20-30 minutes.
 You will require a recovery period of a few hours in the clinic before going home.
 Typically, we expect that you will get your period within 10-14 days of the procedure.